Rolfing vs. Deep Tissue Massage: Why Rolfing May Be Right for You

-Deep tissue massage and Rolfing are often compared because both involve deep, focused work, but the comparison often overlooks how Rolfing provides a uniquely transformative approach to lasting alignment and integration.
-However, while they may feel similar at times, the goals, methods, and outcomes of Rolfing go beyond what traditional deep tissue massage offers.
-As Dr. Ida Rolf, the founder of Rolfing, famously said: “It’s not how deep you go, but how you go deep.”
+Deep tissue massage and Rolfing Structural Integration are often compared because both involve deep, focused work.
+However, this comparison tends to overlook how Rolfing provides a more holistic and lasting approach to structural balance and integration.
+While they may feel similar at times, the goals, methods, and outcomes of Rolfing go beyond what traditional deep tissue massage offers.
+As Dr. Ida Rolf, the founder of Structural Integration, famously said:

 The Techniques: When to Go Deep